timothydillan/turnaround-battle-game/README.md

 # python-assignment
-PSB Python Assignment

-This is the github page for our PSB Python Assignment.
+This is the github page for our Python Assignment.

 Group Members: